inkline/inkline.io/src/pages/docs/introduction/installation/vue-cli.md

 ---
-title: Vue.js CLI Installation - Inkline
+title: Installation - Vue.js CLI - Inkline
 description: Install Inkline for any application created using the Vue.js CLI.
 ---

-# Vue.js CLI Installation
+# Installation - Vue.js CLI
 ## Install Inkline for any application created using the Vue.js CLI.

 ### Installation